Power in the food system:

 Season 2 of Feed, a food systems podcast, kicks off introducing our theme for the season: power in the food system.
 You can listen to our introductory episode to the series here.
 Across the season we’ll speak with researchers, farmers, activists and others to dig into what kind of power shapes food systems, if this needs to change, and how.
 You can find more Feed episodes exploring power below or on the Feed homepage.

 Recognising that any discussion about power needs to be self-reflective – power dynamics are at work within TABLE’s team and institutional embeddings, in how we decide what to prioritise and what to pay less attention to, and in how we engage with you, the wider TABLE community - we have written a short think piece that summarises our thinking and our decision making processes.
-Please do have a read – we would welcome your comments:
+Please do have a read – we would welcome your comments: Process and power at TABLE.

 We formally kicked off our work on power in the food system at a panel discussion event held on 8 December 2021: An open discussion on power in the food system.
-Watch the recording below and share your thoughts on our community platform.

 We found this event fascinating and are very grateful to our four panellists for sharing their insightful contributions.
 We recognise that the discussion might well have flowed in other directions had we invited a different set of panellists.
-Therefore, we plan to repeat this event every few months to see how the discussion differs when we involve another group of contributors.
+Therefore, we hope to repeat this event to see how the discussion differs when we involve another group of contributors.
 If you have suggestions for guests to invite, whether from the Global South or North, or from small or large organisations, please do get in touch.

 Also on the theme of power – this time in relation to the politics of knowledge – we held an event on 11 January 2022 together with the Global Alliance for the Future of Food on the subject of Whose knowledge counts?
 Exploring evidence for Agroecology, Regenerative Approaches, and Indigenous Foodways.
-You can watch the recording here or below:

 Other power-protein related work we are planning will explore (among others) the following questions: